 Interested in becoming a sponsor for North Carolina Cares fundraiser?
 Download our

 For further information regarding this event, to purchase a table, or to become a sponsor, contact

-E: email@example.com T: 919 459 8785
+T: 919 459 8785 firstname.lastname@example.org HEADLINE SPONSORS:

 50 STATES 50 STORIES: NORTH CAROLINA

 We stopped in North Carolina during the Road Rebellion to meet Julia, story is featured above.
 Sadly Julia passed away in March 2015.
 We will continue to share Julia’s story, as she wanted both her voice to be heard and to be a part of the continuing campaign to raise awareness and support for teens and young adults with cancer.